awsdocs/aws-codeartifact-user-guide/doc_source/nuget-cli.md

 ------

-## CodeArtifact Credential Provider reference<a name="nuget-cred-provider-reference"></a>
+## CodeArtifact NuGet Credential Provider reference<a name="nuget-cred-provider-reference"></a>

-The CodeArtifact Credential Provider makes it easy to configure and authenticate NuGet with your CodeArtifact repositories\.
+The CodeArtifact NuGet Credential Provider makes it easy to configure and authenticate NuGet with your CodeArtifact repositories\.

-### CodeArtifact Credential Provider commands<a name="nuget-cred-provider-reference-commands"></a>
+### CodeArtifact NuGet Credential Provider commands<a name="nuget-cred-provider-reference-commands"></a>

-This section includes the list of commands for the CodeArtifact Credential Provider\.
+This section includes the list of commands for the CodeArtifact NuGet Credential Provider\.
 These commands must be prefixed with `dotnet codeartifact-creds` like the following example\.

 ```
 dotnet codeartifact-creds command